 Mission Statement: “To instill in the youth of the community a philosophy of fair play, courtesy and consideration of others and foster an atmosphere of friendship, cooperation, trust and mutual respect between the police officers of the community and its young people.”

-Officer Allen Washington oversees the PAL program, which is a non-profit 501(c) (3) organization that is supported by citizen board members.
+Officer Reily Wilford oversees the PAL program, which is a non-profit 501(c) (3) organization that is supported by citizen board members.
 The PAL program directly impacts over 500 Southeast Volusia County children.
 New Smyrna Beach PAL offers safe activities and programs that are designed to instill positive values, character and leadership skills.

 Drug Abuse Resistance Education (DARE)

 DARE Mission Statement: “Teaching students good decision-making skills to help them lead safe and healthy lives.”

 Officer Allen Washington became certified through DARE after completing the 80-hour course in August, 2019.
 As the agency’s DARE Officer, he teaches the 10-week DARE curriculum to 5th and 7th grade students at Sacred Heart School, Read-Patillo Elementary, Chisholm Elementary, Coronado Elementary, and New Smyrna Beach Middle School.
 He visits students enrolled in Kindergarten through 4th grade, four times a year at each elementary school.

 For more information, contact Officer Wilford at (386) 424-2263, email.